 - article 7: the final drop

 The NFT collection is called "GNSP" which stands for "Generative Nano S Plus".
-The Nano S+ is the new incoming device that Ledger will release next year, it was announced at Ledger Op3n a few weeks ago.
+The Nano S Plus is the new incoming device that Ledger will release next year, it was announced at Ledger Op3n a few weeks ago.

 The NFT collection is pushed on Polygon (Ethereum Layer-2) and will have in total 2048 items – one is unique for each word in the standard BIP39 wordlist.
 A dedicated contract was developed that allowed to do an internal airdrop but will later allow to open for a public mint phase.
 Right now, there are 233 mints done and owned by many of us but later, there will be 2048 items fully available!
 There are many diversity in this generative art work.
 Nothing has been developed "statically" everything is random and generative.